Eimatsu/photo-picker-plus-android/README.md

 res/values-fr/strings.xml
 Contain French text for all the strings, including title.
 res/values-ja/strings.xml
-Contain Japanese text for all the strings except title.

 Some of PhotoPicker+ supported languages might not be correctly translated.
 Any feedback is welcomed.